 It would appear that despite the comparatively small annual outlay many of the fishing community refused to consider the danger they faced, “an evil... no one is willing to apprehend as likely to be his lot”, as the Society described it, adding, “We fondly trust that those who have not yet joined the society will lose no time in doing so.
 We are persuaded that there is not a fisherman or mariner in this or the neighbouring towns who could not spare the small sum of half-a-crown out of his yearly income; and we hold, therefore, that he has not the interests of his wife and family at heart if he does not at once enrol himself as a member.”

-It is possible Thomas Mathers of St Monans, the 'Fisherman Poet', contributed parts of the report on the tragedy to the Fifeshire Journal and Fife Herald.
-And on January 29, the former published these verses, possibly inspired by the events earlier that month.
+It is possible Mathers, contributed parts of the report on the tragedy to the Fifeshire Journal and Fife Herald.
+And on January 29, the former published these verses from the poet, possibly inspired by the events earlier that month.

 The Time For Prayer